martinsohn/filmstriben-extension/README.md

    rather than by operation name, specifically so renames and batching do not break it — but field names inside `fields` are still assumed.

----

-## Ideas not implemented

-- Remember the timing offset per film, keyed off the asset id, and apply it on load.
-- Match OpenSubtitles by IMDb id rather than title — fuzzy title search is poor for Danish releases and alternate titles.
-Check whether the GraphQL `movie` type exposes an external id.
-- Persist the last-used subtitle language instead of defaulting to English each time.
-- Read back `updateplayprogress` to offer resume-where-you-stopped.
-- Drag-and-drop a subtitle file onto the video.
-- Cue styling controls (size, position, background) for the local renderer.

----

-## Licence

-Not affiliated with, endorsed by, or supported by DBC, Filmstriben, Norgesfilm or OpenSubtitles.
-Names are used only to describe what the extension interoperates with.